tiemenruiten/trinityX/doc/configuration.rst

      - String
      - 000000
      - Project ID or string that'll show up in the default shell prompt on the controllers.
-       A pure esthetical configuration option that gives to shell prompts of the format `000000 hh:mm:ss [root@hostname ~]#`
+       A purely esthetical configuration option that configures shell prompts of the format `000000 hh:mm:ss [root@hostname ~]#`

    * - ha
      - Boolean